Showing posts with label refuge. Show all posts

 Sandhill Cranes

-The sun was beginning to fade when we left the visitor center and was dark before we arrived home.
+The sun was beginning to fade when we left the visitor center, and it was dark before we arrived home.

-We spent the day traveling from Florence to Waterloo, back to Florence, to Muscle Shoals, to Leighton, Town Creek, Decatur, Athens, and back home.
+We spent the day traveling from Florence to Waterloo, then back to Florence, and from there to Muscle Shoals, Leighton, Town Creek, Decatur, Athens, and finally back home.
 We visited three birding trails where we saw a variety of birds.
-It was a very enjoyable day, perfect weather and we did not rush.
+It was a delightful day, perfect weather, and we did not rush.

 Neither of us wanted to stop for a meal, so we came home and I put on a pot of oatmeal.